felipefava/request_params_validation/README.md

 end
 ```

-The above definition is just a silly example, but is good enough to explain some things.
+The above definition is just a silly example, but is good enough to explain some important things.

-The first thing to say is that each controller file matches with a definition file with the same
+The first thing to say is, as we already mentioned, that each controller file matches with a
-name and path of it.
-This means that if we have a controller in
+definition file with the same name and path of it, as you can see in the first line of each example
-`app/commerces/branches_controller.rb`, then we will have the definition in
+above.
+Be aware that if the definition file doesn't exist for a controller, then the gem will not
-`app/definitions/commerces/branches_definition.rb`, assuming we have all the default configuration.
+validate any param, unless you change this behaviour with the global configuration option
-If the definition file doesn't exist for a controller, then the gem will not validate
+`config.on_definition_not_found`.
+[Here](#global_configurations) you can see all globals
-any param.
+configuration options.

-Explaining this, we can continue analyzing the above example.
-The method
+As you may notice, the method `RequestParamsValidation.define` allow you to define a
-`RequestParamsValidation.define` allow you to define a resource.
-Notice that the defined resource
+resource/controller.
+Notice that the resource you are defining is given by the current
-is given by the current file path/name.
+definition file path/name.
 After defining the resource, you can continue defining the
 actions for that resource with the `action` method.
 Then, for each action you can define the
-request using the `request` method, and there is where you will define the params validations for
+request using the `request` method, and there is where you will define the params validations
-the current resource/action.
-You could think that the `request` step is not strictly necessary,
+for the current resource/action.
+You could think that the `request` step is not strictly
-because we could just defined the params validations inside de action block.
-However, it will have
+necessary, because we could just defined the params validations inside de action block.
+However,
-more sense in the future, when more extra options be added.
+it will have more sense in the future, when more extra options be added.

 As you might notice, for defining required parameters we use the `required` method, otherwise
 we have the `optional` method.
 This two methods accept 2 arguments and a block.
 The first argument